Chapter 20:

 I barely recognized the shapes, burned and blackened.
 There was no movement.
 No sound.
 Just the crackling of fire and the sharp hiss of heat devouring everything it touched.

 I couldn’t breathe.
-My legs gave out beneath me, and I dropped to my knees on the pavement, my hands trembling, my face soaked in tears.
+My legs gave out beneath me, and I dropped to my knees, my hands trembling, my face soaked in tears.
 My screams didn’t stop.
 They kept pouring out, wild and broken, as the weight of it crashed down on me.

-And in that moment, everything was gone.
+In that moment, everything was gone.
 My family.
 My world.
-Burned to ash in the blink of an eye.
+Burned to ashes in the blink of an eye.